affected by mental ill health globally

 Barry believes people on the autism spectrum bring something to society that is supportive of evolution and to society.

 "If you look at who designs and builds computers and who works in a lot of our law departments, our archaeology departments or mathematics, they have higher rates of people on the autism spectrum.
-I think we need to look at some mental health problems differently and see them as part of society.”
+I think we need to look at some identified mental health problems a new way and see some neurodevelopmental differences as part of society.”

 To find out more and support this area, please contact Sarah Sylvester (firstname.lastname@example.org) Associate Director and Head of Individual Giving.